 Create a numbered list of the inclusion criteria that define who will be included in your final study sample (e.g., age, gender, condition, etc.)

-College students (older than 18 years of age) of either sex with normal or corrected-to-normal visual acuity will be included in the study.
+College students (older than 18 years of age) who meet the following criteria will be included in the study.

+who have normal or corrected-to-normal visual acuity, and don’t have visual problems such as strabismus (e.g., lazy eye) or cataract.

+who didn’t experience serious medical problems at birth or shortly thereafter,

+who don’t have any serious health problems currently.

+who don’t have epilepsy or who have had seizures of any kind.

 Exclusion Criteria